Brown recluse spider bites in children and adults

 This can be done in one of two ways:

 b.
-If the person does not recall seeing a spider treading on them then the physician ought to be familiar with the characteristic skin manifestations in order to make the diagnosis.
-Don’t forget, there are other skin diseases that may look similar, especially skin infections.
+If the person does not recall seeing a spider treading on them then the physician should be familiar with the characteristic skin manifestations in order to make the diagnosis.
+Don’t forget, there are other skin conditions that may look similar, especially skin infections.

 When the patient presents with a systemic rash/reaction, and does not recall any interaction with spiders, the diagnosis becomes even more challenging.